 IN THE SPOTLIGHT

-Favorite Meal at Camp: Pizza
+Favorite meal at Camp: No-Hands Spaghetti

 Some of the most renowned medical professionals in the Rocky Mountain region are here.
 (Although they may be wearing a tutu or superhero cape when you meet them.)